© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two sections of the Cleave Dyke system, one known as the Casten Dike, and a round barrow south of Kilburn Moor Plantation is a scheduled monument protected by Historic England under reference 1012992.
 View the official record →

-The Cleave Dyke system is a series of linear earthworks located in Yorkshire, England, dating to the Iron Age period.
+The Casten Dike is a section of the Cleave Dyke system, an extensive linear earthwork of Iron Age date located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012992.

 Two sections of the Cleave Dyke system, one known as the Casten Dike, and a round barrow south of Kilburn Moor Plantation is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012992.